Two future kings set to honor Elizabeth at Jubilee concert

 Associated Press

-LONDON (AP) — Two future monarchs will pay tribute to Queen Elizabeth II at a special concert in front of Buckingham Palace on Saturday, the third day of the Platinum Jubilee extravaganza marking her 70 years on the throne.
+LONDON (AP) — Thousands of people gathered outside Buckingham Palace for a star-studded concert where two future monarchs will pay tribute to Queen Elizabeth II on Saturday, the third day of a Platinum Jubilee extravaganza marking her 70 years on the throne.

-David Beckham and tennis player Emma Raducanu will also attend, while Diana Ross will close the show with her first U.K. live performance in 15 years.
+David Beckham and tennis player Emma Raducanu are among those attending, while Diana Ross will close the show with her first U.K. live performance in 15 years.
 The concert is also expected to feature a pre-recorded performance by Elton John.

+News that the queen couldn’t make Saturday’s concert didn’t dampen the party atmosphere among crowd.

+“It’s a magical experience … (This is) never again going to happen in our lifetime, and it’s just absolutely incredible to be a part of this,” said Sam Ahcquoim, from Cornwall in southwestern England.
+“I’ve been really, really excited and just can’t wait to get in there now and start dancing.”

 The sovereign also opted not to attend the Epsom Derby on Saturday.
-Instead, she was represented at the prestigious annual horse race by her daughter, Princess Anne, who appeared in the royal box with her family Saturday to crowds cheering and waving Union flags.
+Instead, she was represented at the prestigious annual horse race by her daughter, Princess Anne, who appeared in the royal box with her family as crowds cheered and waved Union flags.

-The queen is widely known as an avid horse lover, and she has only missed the Epsom Derby a handful of times during her long reign.
+The queen is widely known as an avid horse lover, and she has only missed the Epsom Derby a handful of times.
 On Saturday, five of her former racehorses were paraded, and 40 jockeys who have ridden for the queen formed a guard of honor before the national anthem was played.

 “She’s been breeding horses for over 60 years.
 She knows all the blood lines and she’s won lots of races and she’s very knowledgeable,” Frankie Dettori, who lined part of the course with fellow jockeys, told the BBC.